 Public or "progressive" schools do not hold the past sacred, and in fact practice an ideology that is the total opposite.
 In public schools new is always better.
 This is a careless teaching and learning approach since most of what is new today is filled with dangerous and corrupt ideologies that can severely damage the minds of young children.

 Classical education can mean many things, and it really depends on the school and what they teach.
 At St. Paul's we have a strong Classical Christian foundation.
 We believe that not only should students hear the word of God everyday but also understand that God is a part of every subject they learn, not just religion.
 Students also learn that truth is not subjective, (something they dangerously teach at public schools) but objective, and based in the word of God.
 Students are therefore taught to strive for God's truth, not their own.

-What else encompasses St. Paul's Classical Christian Education?
+What else encompasses St. Paul's Classical Lutheran Education?

 Many parents believe that their child will not be academically challenged if they learn in a multi-grade classroom.
 This is not true at all.
 At public schools there are only single grade classrooms, but in any given classroom, there can be a wide spectrum of abilities and maturity levels of the students.
 As a result, teachers have to almost always differentiate their teaching.
 For example, in a typical 8th grade class, the actual student abilities can be between 3rd grade to 10th grade.
 This makes it very difficult for teachers, especially when the class sizes are 3-4 times greater than most Christian schools.
 Combine this with the fact that many classrooms contain anywhere from 1-5 students with moderate to severe behavior problems that constantly disrupt the rest of the students, making it almost impossible for teachers to teach, and students to learn.